garden-io/garden/docs/basics/garden-vs-other-tools.md

 ---
-title: Garden vs other tools & platforms
+title: Garden vs Other Tools
 order: 3
 ---

-# Garden vs other tools & platforms
+# Garden vs Other Tools & Platforms

 The tooling landscape for cloud development has gotten a lot more crowded over the past few years.
 In this doc, we’ll put Garden in context by comparing and contrasting it with other types of tools and platforms.